zeroleak/throwing-supplier/README.md

 # Throwing-supplier
 Memoize exceptions with Guava lazy-load / cache supplier.
+Fallback to last non-throwing value.

+## ThrowingSupplier
+Use ```ThrowingSupplier``` to memoize exceptions with Guava lazy-load / cache supplier.

-Exception thrown from supplier will be raised when accessing memoized data.
+Exception thrown from your supplier will be raised when accessing memoized data.

+## LastValueFallbackSupplier
+Use ```LastValueFallbackSupplier``` for to memoize last non-throwing value when exception are raised by your supplier.

+Exception thrown from your supplier will be catched when accessing memoized data, and last non-throwing value will be returned.
+If there is no such value, Exception will be raised.

 ## Install